amonnphillip/typescript_node/README.md

 # typescript_node
-A simple NodeJs with typescript demonstration project, with mocha and chai for automated testing
+A simple, bare bones NodeJs with typescript demonstration project, with mocha and chai for automated testing

 To install the dependencies just type the following on the command line